feelpp/feelpp-book/GettingStarted/prerequisites/doxygen.md

 ##DOXYGEN
-Doxygen is a tool for auto-generating API documentation, though you can also use it to generate documentation separate from an API.
-It can generate documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.The main advantage of Doxygen is that you can write documentation directly within the comments of your source code.
+Doxygen is a tool for auto-generating API documentation.
+It generates documentation from annotated C++ sources, but it also supports other popular programming languages such as C, Objective-C, C#, PHP, Java, Python, IDL (Corba, Microsoft, and UNO/OpenOffice flavors), Fortran, VHDL, Tcl, and to some extent D.The main advantage of Doxygen is that you can write documentation directly within the comments of your source code.
 Doxygen searches for source code in your tree and generates API documentation for it.
   - It can generate an on-line documentation browser (in HTML) and/or an off-line reference manual in LaTeX  from a set of documented source files.
-There is also support for generating output in RTF (MS-Word), PostScript, hyperlinked PDF, compressed HTML, and Unix man pages.
-The documentation is extracted directly from the sources, which makes it much easier to keep the documentation consistent with the source code.
   - You can configure doxygen to extract the code structure from undocumented source files.
 This is very useful to quickly find your way in large source distributions.Doxygen can also visualize the relations between the various elements by means of include dependency graphs, inheritance diagrams, and collaboration diagrams, which are all generated automatically.
   - You can also use doxygen for creating normal documentation.

-***NOTE*** :

-Doxygen is developed under Mac OS X and Linux, but is set-up to be highly portable.
-As a result, it runs on most other Unix flavors as well.
-Furthermore, executables for Windows are available.For more informations about downloading and installing Doxygen, click [here](http://www.stack.nl/~dimitri/doxygen/manual/install.html)

 **So, what's the value to Doxygen?**